 - For additional protection, explicitly remove expired or revoked certificates and failed installations.

 - Configure vCenter Single Sign-On

 - vCenter Server and associated services are protected by the vCenter Single Sign-On authentication framework.
-When you first install the software, you specify a password for the administrator of the vCenter Single Sign-On domain, email@example.com by default.
+When you first install the software, you specify a password for the administrator of the vCenter Single Sign-On domain, firstname.lastname@example.org by default.
 Only that domain is initially available as an identity source.
-You can add an identity provider such as Microsoft Active Directory Federation Services (AD FS).
+You can add an external identity provider, such as Microsoft Active Directory Federation Services (AD FS), for federated authentication.
 You can add other identity sources, either Active Directory or LDAP, and set a default identity source.
 Users who can authenticate to one of those identity sources can view objects and perform tasks if they are authorized to do so.
 See the vSphere Authentication documentation for details.

 - Assign roles to named users or groups